 Ingredients

 No, you aren't missing anything.
 There really are only 3 things in this picture.
-There would be 4, but I'm not counting water.
+That's all you need to make condensed milk pancakes.
+I would say 4, but I'm not taking a picture of water.

 See recipe card below for precise quantities.